curryrasul/curryrasul.github.io/content/blog/gossip.md

 * Groups management using [Bandada](https://github.com/bandada-infra/bandada)

 This setup is already good, but we can make the system more secure by running the bot in TEE.
 That can help us to fight centralization/censorship.
 For example, we can use [Lit Protocol](https://developer.litprotocol.com/what-is-lit) for that.
+Also, to zk prove membership in merkle tree (group), users have to know merkle proof itself, but they don't know.
+If a user requests merkle path for their merkle proof - we'll be able to deanonymyze the user.
+For now the solution is TEE as well.
+But in future, we'll improve this to merkle path retrieval with PIR (Private Info Retrieval).

 ## Motivation